Amazon Music vs Apple Music: Which Streaming Service Wins in 2026?

 Sound Quality: Which One Sounds Better?

-Amazon Music Unlimited offers HD, Ultra HD, and Dolby Atmos audio at no extra cost.
-Ultra HD tracks stream at up to 3730kbps, which is higher than Apple’s standard bitrate.
+Amazon Music Unlimited counters with HD, Ultra HD, and Dolby Atmos audio, also at no extra cost.
+Ultra HD tracks stream at up to 24-bit/192kHz, matching Apple's Hi-Res ceiling.

 Interface and Features: Ease of Use